allesman/obsidian-plugin-todo-organizer/README.md

 # Clear Todos

-> Quickly remove all completed todos from your notes or selected text.
+> Quickly remove or move all completed todos from your notes or selected text.

 Adds 2 commands to perform on the current selection or the entire document if there is no selection: